Gladstone Park, Victoria: Gladstone Park Community Centre

 The Gladstone Park Community Centre is located on South Circular Road, and hosts a number of community bodies, such as the basketball club and mothers' groups.
 It is located adjacent to the Meadow Park Eagles soccer clubrooms.

-Gladstone Park Hotel

-The hotel is located on Mickleham Road.
-It has extensive pokies and betting facilities, as well as a bistro and bar.
-It also contains hotel rooms and a drive through bottle shop.
-It is part of the shopping centre precinct.

 Gladstone Park Secondary College Library

 The high school contains a public library which is part of the Hume Libraries network.

 Gladstone Park Shopping Centre

 Gladstone Park Shopping Centre is a minor shopping centre.
-Its major stores include Woolworths, ALDI, Bigfields Fresh Market, Priceline Pharmacy, Direct Chemist Outlet and discount department store Dimmeys.
 It contains the suburb's post office as well as a Commonwealth Bank branch and Westpac ATM, and numerous major real estate offices, along with medical and health services and other professional services.
 As well as the major stores, there are a number of minor stores and a food court.

 Parks

 Elmhurst Park

 Elmhurst Park is named after Elmhurst Road, where it is located.
 The park contains two playgrounds, a bike track, a small skate park and picnic facilities with barbecues.
 The Gladstone Park Tennis Club is located next to the park.